-Esther Marie Hayes graduated from the Victorian College of the Arts in 2006 with a BA of Dramatic Art and was awarded the Orloff Family Charitable trust scholarship that year.
+Esther Marie Hayes graduated from the Victorian College of the Arts in 2006 with a BA of Dramatic Art.

 Esther is also one third of The Sisters Hayes, a sibling artist group working across theatre and the visual arts.
 Recently they provided art direction and production artwork for Malthouse Theatre’s 2015 Season, for whom they have designed set and costume for Antigone (2015), Walking into the Bigness (2014) and Blood Wedding (2012).
 In 2010 The Sisters Hayes were nominated for a Green Room Award for their production design of Finucane & Smith’s Carnival of Mysteries, in its premiere at the Melbourne International Arts Festival (2010).